cloudmesh-community/book/chapters/mapreduce/amazon-emr-2.md

 delete buckets, you have to delete all of the folders and files contained within that bucket.
 To do this, click on the bucket name which will then show the subfolders contained within the bucket: @fig:bucket.
-Check the box next to all of the subfolder names, select the 'More' button in the previous menu and from that menu select 'Delete'.
+Check the box next to all of the subfolder names, select the 'More' button in menu in figure: @fig:bucket and from that menu select 'Delete'.
 Once all of the folders and files are gone, navigate back to the main S3 page, click the row of the bucket name you wish to delete and select the 'Delete' button.
 You will then be prompted to enter the name of the bucket you wish to delete and